trussed-dev/fido2-tests/README.md

 # Contributing

-We use `black` to prevent code formatting discussions.
+We use `black` and `isort` to prevent code formatting discussions.

 The `make venv` setup method installs git pre-commit hooks that check conformance automatically.

-You can also `make check` and `make fix` manually, or use an editor plugin.
+You can also `make check` and `make fix` manually, or use an editor plugins.

-Additionally, please run `make isort` before committing.

 # License